 Oracle licensing on AWS

 When running an Oracle database on an AWS EC2 instance, licensing for the Oracle software is based on the number of virtual CPUs (vCPUs) available to the instance type.

-As an example, if you have an AWS EC2 instance with eight vCPUs and you want to run Oracle Enterprise Edition, you would need 4 Enterprise Processor licenses (8 vCPUs / two vCPUs per license = 4 licenses).
+For example, if you have an AWS EC2 instance with eight vCPUs and want to run Oracle Enterprise Edition, you would need 4 Enterprise Processor licenses (8 vCPUs / two vCPUs per license = 4 licenses).

 Alternatively, if you wanted to run Oracle Standard Edition, you would need two processor sockets (8 vCPUs / four vCPUs per socket = 2 sockets)

 Which licenses are available AWS RDS for Oracle

 - Amazon Web Services (AWS) offers RDS for Oracle, a cloud-based relational database service that allows users to run Oracle databases on the AWS cloud platform.